eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/k-combined-presentation-of-attestations.md

 - **Privacy-preserving correlation**:
   Attestations can be linked without using identifying attributes that may lead to tracking if not properly hidden during presentation.
-For example, including a PID number in attestations could enable linking; PoA avoids this by offering cryptographic correlation.
+For example, including a PID number in attestations could enable linking; Cryptographic Binding avoids this by offering cryptographic correlation.

 This mechanism **does not, by itself, guarantee** that two attestations belong to the same User.